Death of Ricky Reel: Justice campaign

 Following the incident, Sukhdev Reel began working with anti-racist charity Southall Monitoring Group, later known as The Monitoring Group.
-The group supported her in a campaign for justice for her son, having been involved with similar cases including the murder of Stephen Lawrence and the death of Blair Peach.
+The group supported her in a campaign for justice for her son, having been involved with similar cases, including the murder of Stephen Lawrence and the death of Blair Peach.

-The death of Ricky Reel came within the context of many racially-motivated murders of South Asian men within the British captital in the 1990s, including Panchadcharam Sahitharan, Navid Sadiq, Rohit Duggal, Ruhullah Aramesh, Sher Singh Sagoo, Fiaz Mirza, Mohan Singh Kullar and Manish Patel.
+The death of Ricky Reel came within the context of many racially motivated murders of South Asian men within the British capital in the 1990s, including Panchadcharam Sahitharan, Navid Sadiq, Rohit Duggal, Ruhullah Aramesh, Sher Singh Sagoo, Fiaz Mirza, Mohan Singh Kullar and Manish Patel.

-In 2013 a new witness came forward to Reel's family saying she had information about a convicted murderer who may be involved in Reel's death.
-Police dismissed this, noting the witness was frightened to provide a statement, had learning disabilities and "may not be credible".
+In 2013, a new witness came forward to Reel's family, saying she had information about a convicted murderer who might be involved in Reel's death.
+Police dismissed this, noting that the witness was frightened to provide a statement, had learning disabilities and "may not be credible".

-A website, "Justice for Ricky Reel", was setup to continue campaigning.
+A website, "Justice for Ricky Reel", was set up to continue campaigning.
 A TV documentary was produced by Steven Drew in 2014, called What Happened to Ricky Reel.
 Online magazine The Justice Gap chose to interview Reel's mother on their first podcast in December 2020.

 Marking 25 years since his death, Sukhdev Reel published at book Ricky Reel: Silence Is Not An Option via Bookmarks, covering her fight for justice.

 Spying on family

-In 2014 Sukhdev Reel was informed by police officers conducting Operation Herne, an investigation into misconduct in undercover policing, that she had been spied upon inappropriately by police officers during her campaign for justice.
+In 2014, Sukhdev Reel was informed by police officers conducting Operation Herne, an investigation into misconduct in undercover policing, that she had been spied upon inappropriately by police officers during her campaign for justice.
 She had been subject to ten reports by officers from the Metropolitan Police's Special Demonstration Squad, who had infiltrated political groups.
 The police called this "collateral intrusion" rather than specific targeting of the family's campaign.
 Former SDS officer and whistleblower Peter Francis described this as a "half-truth" given the remit of the SDS was to spy on a broad range of activists rather than target individual campaigns.

-Sukhdev Reel responded to this revelation by saying "We have no idea why they spied on us.
+Sukhdev Reel responded to this revelation by saying: "We have no idea why they spied on us.
 We were not doing anything illegal.
 Our campaign was always peaceful.
 We are angry and hurt that they breached our human rights and invaded our privacy at a time we were asking them to investigate Ricky’s murder.
 The resources that they should have spent on investigating Ricky’s murder were spent on spying."